 Her symptoms continue unabated.
 An x-ray showed fluid in her lungs which would make a reasonable doctor include infection as a differential diagnosis.
 The x-ray also suggested “free air” in the abdomen consistent with bowel perforation.
 Not sure if the doctor was in denial or what but he instead concluded, without an MRI, that she was suffering from ileus, a blockage of the small or large bowel.

 At some point several days later, her abdomen remains tender and her white cell counts are still heading north, which shouldn’t happen when you are on antibiotics.
 The surgery revealed that she had (enormous shocker) a perforation in her small bowel.
 This caused additional surgeries and a host of problems.
 The jury saw all of this for what it was and awarded $3.5 million.

-On appeal, the doctor contended that the verdict sheet was flawed, that there was improper admission of the hospital’s expert testimony, that there was unfair surprise, and that Defendant was entitled to judgment notwithstanding the verdict.
+On appeal, the doctor contended that the verdict sheet was flawed, that there was an improper admission of the hospital’s expert testimony, that there was an unfair surprise, and that this entitled the Defendant to judgment notwithstanding the verdict.

-This District of Columbia’s Court of Appeals’ 31-page opinion can be found under Townsend v.
+This District of Columbia’s Court of Appeals’ 31-page opinion is found under Townsend v.
 Donaldson on the court’s website.
-If you read the case, one of the things you will find interesting is that the hospital and doctor depart from the usual “malpractice defendants stick together at all costs” game plan to the point where the hospital’s expert expressly opines that the doctor negligently failed to notify the subsequent treating doctor about issues relevant to the care of the patient.
-Plaintiffs’ malpractice lawyers rarely get to enjoy that experience but it it delightful when it does happen.
+If you read the case, one thing you will find interesting is that the hospital and doctor depart from the usual “malpractice defendants stick together at all costs” game plan to which the hospital’s expert expressly opines that the doctor negligently failed to notify the subsequent treating doctor about issues relevant to the care of the patient.
+Plaintiffs’ malpractice lawyers rarely get to enjoy that experience, but it is delightful when it happens.